UI UX Designer or UX/UI Designer:

 User Experience Design is the process of enhancing customer satisfaction and loyalty by improving the usability, ease of use, and experience provided by the interaction between the consumer and the product.
 (Wiki)

-User experience design for websites, apps and web apps is a fairly emergent field, but UX has been widely and popularly discussed, researched & developed over many years.
+User experience design for websites, apps and web apps is a fairly emergent field, but UX has been widely and popularly discussed, researched & developed over many years since the term was coined in the 1990’s by Donald Norman.

 UX Designers & UX/UI Designers are educated and particularly involved in: